Locals without a home after Crows Nest Apartments catches fire

 DE PERE, Wis.
-(WFRV) – A fire broke out at the Crows Nest Apartments in De Pere at 9:30 a.m.
+(WFRV) – A fire broke out at the Crows Nest Apartments in De Pere around 9:30 a.m.

 The fire is believed to have originated on the front side of the structure where smoke poured out of the roof and windows.